 18-653SV: Software Architecture and Design

-Software Architecture and Design is a one-semester course, aiming to train our graduate students from software engineers toward becoming a Software Architect, who is the “Technical Lead” of a software project team.
-The primary objective of the course is to help students develop skills in designing, developing, and justifying reasonable software architecture for enterprise-scale software-intensive systems, considering both functional and non-functional requirements as well as contextual system environments.
-Core topics include: overview of software architecture, micro architectural patterns (so-called design patterns) and macro architectural patterns (i.e., modern patterns), service oriented architecture, architectural modeling, viewpoints and perspectives, architectural analysis techniques, architectural tactics (QoS), agile architecture, and some advanced topics.
-Literature survey and study of state-of-the-art technologies, as well as both individual and group project work, are essential ingredients of this class.
-Research and practical projects build upon one another.
+Software Design and Architecture aims to train software engineering graduate students for assuming the technical leadership of a software project team.
+The primary objective of the course is to help students develop skills in designing, developing, and justifying software architecture for enterprise-scale software-intensive systems, considering both functional and non-functional requirements as well as the system environment.
+Core topics include: overview of software architecture, micro architectural patterns (design patterns) and macro architectural patterns (architectural or modern patterns), service oriented architecture, architectural modeling, viewpoints and perspectives, architectural analysis techniques, architectural tactics (QoS), agile architectures, and other advanced topics.
+At the end of this course students will be able to: (a) competently generate architectural alternatives for a problem, and choose among them; (b) have the skills needed to construct a medium-sized software system that satisfies an architectural specification; (c) understand and analyze common modern software architectures and reason about the properties of these architectures.

 This course is currently being offered.